 I wanna have longevity.
 I wanna be 80 years old and be really strong and fit.

 Kelly Slater is arguably an incredible role model both in and out of the water.
-Through his interviews, voice across social media and development of nutritional, easy-access sustainable products (Chia Pod and PURPS), I have personally learned to be more inquisitive about my food and what I put into my own body.
+Through his interviews, voice across social media, and development of nutritional, easily accessible, sustainable and nutrient-dense products (Chia Pod and PURPS), I have personally learned to be more inquisitive about my food and what I put into my own body.
 He is a great ambassador that your body is your only vehicle and we should take time to not only learn about it but how we can nourish it from the inside and outside.